 This is where the concept of desktop automation comes in.
 Let’s look at why desktop test automation is necessary in a more detailed way.

-Why is Desktop Test Automation required?
+Why is Desktop app Test Automation required?

 Complex Use Cases:

 Desktop applications are often larger and have more extensive features than web or mobile applications.
-This increases the testing surface area and often requires highly skilled testers; manual testing of a desktop application can be complicated, and errors can occur while testing it manually.
+This increases the testing surface area and often requires highly skilled testers; manual testing of a desktop app can be complicated, and errors can occur while testing it manually.

 Hardware and OS: